-It’s additions like these that give Qustodio those small advantages we look for in parental control software, and shows that the company really is invested in making sure that you get everything you could possibly want out of a full set of parental control tools equipped for the modern child.
+Additions like these give Qustodio those small advantages we look for in parental control software.
+They show that the company really is invested in making sure that you get everything you could possibly want out of a parental control tool equipped for the modern child.

 During our tests, Qustodio consistently performed well above the grading curve in terms of what it stopped, what it let through, and what hit as a false positive.

 In many of the same scenarios where other parental control options were tripped up, Qustodio seemed to know almost intuitively which websites were okay to see and which weren’t, and this is after we already had it strung up to the nines with custom configuration options.